 At SCOPE, we partner with select providers for electronic Clinical Outcome Assessments (eCOA).
 Our monitors train patients on self-rated pain scales and ensure timely data capture, while ongoing site communication maintains quality and consistency.

 Our project managers identify and mitigate study risks early.
 For trial participants unable to self-report — such as young children — observers (e.g., parents, caregivers) provide Observer-Reported Outcomes (ObsRO) based on observable signs like wincing, crying, or squirming.
-Clinician-reported outcomes are similarly limited to observable data.
+Clinician-Reported Outcomes are similarly limited to observable data.

 SCOPE has extensive experience in the requirements for handling of controlled drugs / narcotics with a network of local offices capable of ensuring compliance with local regulation and avoiding issues with handling.